 Speech and Speech Disorders

-Each human languge consists of a set of vowels and consonants which are combined to form words.
-During the speech production process, thoughts are converted in spoken utterances to convey a message.
-The appropriate words and their meanings are selected in the own mental lexicon (Dell & Burger, 1997).
-This pre-verbal message is then grammatically incoded, wherein a syntactic representation of the utterance is built.
-The sounds are yet to be specified but the abstract word symbols are assigned to their grammatical function before structured in a syntactic frame to determine the order (Cho-Reyes et al., 2016).
-Subsequently, the message is phonologically encoded.
-During this stage, a phonetic or articulatory plan is retrieved for each individual lemma and the utterance as a whole.
-Finally the speaker produces the utterance according to the phonetic plan.
-(Levelt, 2002)
+Human languages consist of sets of vowels and consonants, which are combined to form words.
+During the speech production process, thoughts are converted into spoken utterances to convey a message, with the speaker selecting the appropriate words and meanings from their individual mental lexicon (Dell & Burger, 1997).
+This preverbal message is then grammatically encoded, a process wherein a syntactic representation of the utterance is built.
+The sounds are yet to be specified, but the abstract word symbols are assigned to their grammatical function before being structured in a syntactic frame to determine the order (Cho-Reyes et al., 2016).
+The message is subsequently phonologically encoded.
+During this stage, a phonetic or articulatory plan is retrieved for each lemma and the utterance as a whole.
+Finally, the speaker produces the utterance according to the phonetic plan (Levelt, 2002).

-Speech, language, and voice disorders such as apraxia, aphasia, and spasmodic dysphonia, effect the vocal cords, nerves, muscles, and brain structures and this results in distorted language reception or speech production.
-The symptoms vary from adding superfluous words and taking pauses to hoarseness of the voice, depending on the type of disorder, however, speech distortions may also occur as a result of a disease that seems unrelated to speech - such as multiple sclerosis (which limits the sufferers articulatory movements and respiratory functions) or chronic obstructive pulmonary disease (which limits respiratory functions.
+Speech, language, and voice disorders such as apraxia, aphasia, and spasmodic dysphonia affect the vocal cords, nerves, muscles, and brain structure, resulting in distorted language reception or speech production.
+Depending on the type of disorder, symptoms can vary from the addition of superfluous words and pauses to hoarseness of the voice.
+However, speech distortions may also occur as a result of a disease that seems unrelated to speech, such as multiple sclerosis, which limits an individual’s articulatory movements and respiratory functions, or chronic obstructive pulmonary disease (COPD), which limits respiratory functions.

-This study is aiming to determine which acoustic parameters are suitable for the automatic detection of exacerbations in patient suffering from chronic obstructive pulmonary disease (COPD) by investigating which aspects of speech differ between COPD patients and a healthy speaker and which aspects differ between C.O.P.D. patients in exacerbation and stable C.O.P.D. patients.
+This study aims to determine which acoustic parameters are suitable for the automatic detection of exacerbations in patients with COPD by investigating which aspects of speech differ between COPD patients and healthy speakers and between COPD patients in exacerbation and stable COPD patients.

-Chronic obstructive pulmonary disease
+Chronic Obstructive Pulmonary Disease

 Background

-COPD is an umbrella term used to describe progressive lung disease’s characterised by airflow limitation.
-According to the guidelines provided by the Global Initiative for Chronic obstructive lung Disease (GOLD, 2019); the official definition of COPD is “a common, preventable and treatable disease that is characterized by persistent respiratory symptoms and airflow limitation that is due to airway and/or alveolar abnormalities usually caused by significant exposure to noxious particles or gases” (p.
+COPD is an umbrella term used to describe progressive lung diseases characterized by airflow limitation.
+The guidelines provided by the Global Initiative for Chronic Obstructive Lung Disease (GOLD, 2019) define COPD as “a common, preventable and treatable disease that is characterized by persistent respiratory symptoms and airflow limitation that is due to airway and/or alveolar abnormalities usually caused by significant exposure to noxious particles or gases” (p.
 2).

 Prevalence

-The prevalence of COPD worldwide is estimated with roughly 12%, but the percentage differs greatly between different subgroups (Lopez et al., 2014).
-Most COPD patients are suffering from stage II COPD (70 %), while stage I, III and IV make up respectively 16 %, 11 % and 3 % of the COPD population.
-The four greatest predictors of COPD are years and intensity of smoking; age, sex and BMI.
-Most patients suffering from COPD are smokers with a low BMI, over 50 years old and male (Lopez et al., 2014).
+The prevalence of COPD globally is estimated at approximately 12%, but the percentage differs greatly between different subgroups (Lopez et al., 2014).
+Most COPD patients suffer from stage II COPD (70 %), while stage I, III, and IV patients comprise 16 %, 11 %, and 3 %, respectively, of the COPD population.
+The four greatest predictors of COPD are years and intensity of smoking, age, sex, and body mass index (BMI).
+Most patients with COPD are smokers with a low BMI, over 50 years old, and male (Lopez et al., 2014).